Binary Cyclic Codes and BCH codes

 bch_awgn.c

-The intention is to show you how to incorporate the AWGN/Rayleigh fading models in the basic decoding program.
+Shows how to incorporate the AWGN/Rayleigh fading models in a basic decoding program.

 Encoding and errors-and-erasures decoding of binary BCH codes with the Euclidean algorithm: